Start Free Trial Book a Demo

 1. Define the scope

-Before starting any SOP document clearly define the scope of the document, your SOP must solve a specific problem and easy to understand.
+Before starting any SOP document clearly define the scope of the document, your SOP must solve a specific problem and be easy to understand.
 Example: “Employee onboarding”, the scope of this document is very clear just by looking at the title.
 The document should only cover the essential details about this title.

 2. Gather information